-And in March, it experiences vernal equinox.
+And in March, it experiences the vernal equinox.
 This is the time of spring season in this hemisphere.

-It is one of the most important components of the physical geography of the northern hemisphere.
+It is one of the most important components of the physical Geography of the northern hemisphere.
 This is a special effect because of which various objects deflect in a specific direction.
-In the northern hemisphere, the objects move in the right direction or can say in the clockwise direction.
+In the northern hemisphere, the objects move in the right direction or can stay in the clockwise direction.
 This affects the movement of the water, or atmospheric air or winds, etc which leads to a huge effect on the regular weather and climatic conditions.

 Northern Hemisphere Population: